sighhh04/CSS385FinalProject/README.md

 - Cuphead, Hollow Knight, Mega Man

-"Similar to Cuphead with the different shooting abilities, similar to Hollow Knight with platforming and melee combat, and similar to Mega Man in level design, but takes place in a medieval setting where you can collet armour, swords, shields, spears, axes, and bows"
+"Similar to Cuphead with the different shooting abilities, similar to Hollow Knight with platforming and melee combat, and similar to Mega Man in level design, but takes place in a medieval setting where you can collect armour, swords, shields, spears, axes, and bows"